Jem212Mac/the-gabby-gourmand/README.md

 ## Database Schema

-The planning and design of the wireframes helped me to decide on the database schema I would need, and this was created using [LucidChart](https://www.lucidchart.com/), as shown below:
+The planning and design of the wireframes helped me to decide on the database schema I would need, and this was created using [LucidChart](https://www.lucidchart.com/):

 ![Gabby Gourmand ERD](documentation/Gabby_Gourmand_ERD.jpeg)